What Are Common Small Business Loan Terms?

 What Is a Prepayment Penalty?

 A prepayment penalty is a fee that some lenders may charge if you pay off a loan prior to the loan maturity date.
-The terms and conditions of your small business loan may disclose the financing costs, including any fees and penalties.
+The terms and conditions of your small business loan should disclose the financing costs, including any fees and penalties.
 Paying off a small business loan early can minimize your interest costs and may be right for you if there’s no prepayment penalty.

 Which Business Loan Terms Are Right for You?